 West Virginia Adoption Laws You Should Know

 Below is an overview of adoption laws in West Virginia and how they may affect your adoption.
 However, keep in mind that this article does not constitute legal advice and does not take the place of a licensed attorney.
-If you have specific questions about the adoption laws in West Virginia and how they will apply to your individual situation, contact a local adoption attorney or an adoption specialist at 1-800-ADOPTION.
+If you have specific questions about the adoption laws in West Virginia and how they will apply to your individual situation, contact a local adoption attorney or talk to an adoption specialist at 1-800-ADOPTION.

 Who can Adopt in West Virginia?

-Any married or unmarried person may petition to adopt in West Virginia.
+Any married or unmarried person may petition to choose adoption in West Virginia.
 There are currently no West Virginia adoption laws specifying a minimum age to adopt.
 If you are married, you must either adopt jointly or with the consent of your spouse.
 There are no laws restricting same-sex couples from adopting.

 Potential adoptive parents must complete an adoption home study, which includes criminal background checks, interviews, home visits and more.
 They must also have a stable and secure income, be in good health, and have the ability to care for a child.